x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 Set-TransportAgent <TransportAgentIdentity> -Priority <Integer>
 ```

-This example sets the priority agent value of 3 for the existing transport agent named Contoso Transport Agent in the Transport service on a Mailbox server.
+This example sets the priority agent value of 3 for the existing transport agent named Contoso Transport Agent in the Transport service.

 ```powershell
 Set-TransportAgent "Contoso Transport Agent" -Priority 3